Mature Masculine

 The Alchemist's Joy

-He finds deep joy in creation itself.
-Taking raw materials and transforming them into something new.
+He finds real joy in the act of making.
+Taking raw materials and turning them into something that didn't exist before.

 Living as the Alchemist